ajpgarner/moment/README.md

 `generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.

 `make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.

+`make_matrix_system`: Starts a new context of shared variables, from a supplied Scenario.

 `make_moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.